washma-sajjad/Clinical-Variant-Analysis/README.md

 - Indexed using `tabix` (via **bcftools** installed in WSL)

 ## ClinVar Annotation
-The VCF file was annotated using a ClinVar GRCh38 dataset.
+Variants were annotated using the official GRCh38 ClinVar VCF dataset downloaded from NCBI ClinVar.The VCF file was annotated using a ClinVar GRCh38 dataset.

+A `vcfanno` configuration file (`clinvar.conf`) was created to extract selected ClinVar `INFO` fields (e.g., `CLNSIG`, `CLNDN`) from the ClinVar dataset and add them to the variant file.
+The config file is avaialable in the /Data directory in the repository.

 **Workflow: (done in WSL)**